shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 4. Penalties on recruitment deviations (specified differently for each model).
 5. Prior distribution penalties

-## Reference model exploration, key assumptions and specification
+## Reference Model Exploration, Key Assumptions and Specification

 The base assessment model for Oregon Black Rockfish was developed to balance parsimony and realism, and the goal was to estimate a spawning output trajectory and relative stock status for the population of Black Rockfish in state and federal waters off Oregon.
 The model contains many assumptions to achieve parsimony and uses different data types and sources to estimate reality.
 A series of investigative model runs were done to achieve the final base model.
 Constructing integrated models (i.e., those fitting many data types) takes considerable model exploration using different configurations of the following treatments: